bangyen/zsharp/scripts/README.md

 # Scripts Directory

 This directory contains executable scripts for training and running experiments with the ZSharp algorithm.
+For detailed usage instructions, see the [main README](../README.md) and [API documentation](../docs/api.md).

 ## Available Scripts